DimitrisVlachos/UDP_Partial_Transmission_Test/README.md

 2.Block size is fixed to 4KB (including header data).
 (Can be changed at compile time)

+	2.a : Client -> Server responses are fixed to 255+1+1 bytes

 3.Blocks are stored temporarily to a separate directory in client's download history directory

 4.Once all blocks are transmitted , the client sorts blocks based on index and merges them to a single file.